Axway/open-banking-docs/content/en/docs/Release-Notes/402_openbanking_relnotes.md

 * Added support to store the **`termsAndConditionVersion`** in the consent metadata via consent grant app.
   This ensures accurate version tracking of the terms and conditions accepted during the consent process.

-* **Authorization timestamp** has been added to the consent admin dashboard.
+* **Authorization timestamp** has been added to the Consent Admin Dashboard.
   This provides administrators with improved visibility into the timing of consent authorizations.

-* Timestamps have been **re-arranged in the consent admin dashboard** to improve the user interface and readability.
+* Timestamps have been **re-arranged in the Consent Admin Dashboard** to improve the user interface and readability.

 ## Performance updates